Roman Catholic churches in Maple Glen, Pennsylvania, United States

 St. Alphonsus Parish is grateful for the dedicated parishioners of the past and look forward to the continued growth spiritually, academically and socially with the 1,800 current parish families.

-St. Alphonsus Church Historical Photos
+St. Alphonsus Historical Photos

-This page was last updated on the 12th of November, 2019
+St. Alphonsus listing was last updated on the 12th of November, 2019